Frequently Asked Questions

 *Stenciling with flat latex or craft acrylic paint works best because it dries quickly and has less time to seep.

-*Using a good spray adhesive like Elmer's can greatly reduce bleed.
+*Using a good spray adhesive like Aleene's can greatly reduce bleed.
 Lightly mist the back of the stencil in a well ventilated area and let dry for a minute.
 Don't drench the stencil with adhesive because it could transfer to the wall.
 Re-apply the adhesive every few prints or as it loses it's tack.

 *Stenciling on smoother surfaces always works better then on textured surfaces.
 If you want to stencil a textured surface, it's best to select a pattern that is more organic and has less straight lines.
 This way any paint bleed will be less noticeable.
 Using a stencil or stipple brush, not a roller seems to work best for textured surfaces.